brunobrunheroto/brunobrunheroto/README.md

-# Hi, I'm Buno Brunheroto Contessoto! 👋
+# Hi, I'm Bruno Brunheroto Contessoto! 👋

 <p align="left">A passionate data engineer with over 3 years of experience in the technology field, I specialize in developing robust and scalable data solutions.
 My expertise lies in API integration, data processing, and machine learning, with a strong focus on delivering high-quality products.</p>